yzelova/ImageDithering/README.md

 ## Setup
 1. Install the [Word8](https://hackage.haskell.org/package/word8-0.1.3) library (used for processing ByteStrings)
 2. `ghc  Main.hs`
-3. The supported commands are showed when starting the application.
+3. The supported commands are shown when starting the application.

 ## Tests
 1. Install the [HUnit](https://hackage.haskell.org/package/HUnit) library